sparshsah/foggy-demo/demo/finance/perfat/sharpes.md

 a decade of great performance, and everyone immediately forgot about the first thing, and now they're all clamoring to pay 4-and-40 to get into a fund that in 2009 they were battering down the gates to get out of ([ref](https://www.institutionalinvestor.com/article/2btgdofw34j872f1b8fls/premium/d-e-shaw-opens-gates-expects-3-3-billion-to-flee-magazine-version)).

+Finally, one last note: Sharpe by construction is a standalone risk-adjusted return measure, and tells me nothing about (a) absolute risk loadings or (b) risk contributions in a portfolio context.
+Say you offer me a zero-Sharpe fund for a flat 2% management fee.
+Doesn't seem that attractive...
+Until you follow up that it's Universa's tail-risk fund, and the slow bleed 9-years-out-of-10 will be rewarded by a meltup whenever the stock market melts down.
+This could actually be _very_ attractive: It lets me more comfortably load up on cheap equity beta, harvesting the long-term ER thereof, by promising to try to protect me in the odd unlucky year where there's a panic.
+Now, whether you believe that Universa can continue to make good on that promise, is up to you.
+I'm just saying that if you do believe it, then as Aaron Brown [explains](https://www.bloomberg.com/view/articles/2020-05-26/twitter-spat-over-market-risks-is-a-teaching-moment):
+> Your hedge does not have to actually make money by itself: The key is [geometric] asymmetry, in that a 50% loss (in a crash) followed by a 100% gain (in a recovery) produces a final return of zero.
+If your hedge can reduce both by 25%, so you have a 25% loss followed by a 75% gain, you end up instead with a final return of more than 30%.

 Sources for each of these figures are stored in `./files`.